cedricwalter/TVProgram/readme.md

 This java program can run on a raspberry pi 2/3.

 ## Currently
-* TVProgram support fetching any RSS feed, a plugin for the french TV program (https://webnext.fr/programme-tv-rss) is provided
+* TVProgram support fetching any RSS feed, a plugin for the french TV program (https://webnext.fr/programme-tv-rss) is provided, adding yours is easy
 * RSS is cached for more efficiency
 * A TVGuide is build and then read by either MaryTTS http://mary.dfki.de/ or Amazon AWS Polly
-* time like 13:15 will be converted in english to "Quarter past One" or "treize heure et quart"
+* time like 13:15 can be converted in English to "Quarter past One" or "treize heure et quart"

 ## TVGuide
+* InteractiveTVGuide which can be used with 4 different buttons: time up/down and channel up/down, start reading first channel at current time, press time up or down for 15min increment, navigate channel list with 2 another push button
-* TVGuide now: give you the actual TVProgram on all channels running now
+* TVGuide now: give you the actual TVProgram on all channels running now.
 * TVGuideFromTO: configurable guide, for example all TVProgram tonight on all channels

 ## Configuration
 * `config.properties` is either located in classpath or in current directory, an example is located in `src/etc/config.properties`
 * Free and Premium channel can be filtered out in `config.properties`
-* Sentences are templates driven (http://freemarker.org/) for easy customization and translation to something else than french
+* Sentences are templates driven (http://freemarker.org/) for easy customization and translation to something else than French.

 # TTS sound engine